akamran2001/akamran2001/README.md

 ### Hi there 👋

 - 👀 Check out My [Portfolio](http://akamran2001.github.io/)
-- 🔭 I recently worked on [GateExchange](https://github.com/GateExchangeTeam/GateExchange) - An online Q&A forum for Colgate Students
+- 🔭 I recently worked on [GateExchange](https://github.com/GateExchangeTeam/GateExchange) - An online Q&A forum for Colgate Students built during my [SWE class](https://github.com/cosc415f22)
 - 🌱 I’m currently learning web Technologies like earning Javascript and Ruby on Rails.
 I want to learn more about AI and Machine Learning.
 - 📫 How to reach me:
 - - Email me at akamran@colgate.edu.